timhaintz/timhaintz.github.io/_posts/2018-05-13-What's-for-Dinner-Get-Random.md

 ---
 ## Get-Random

-Often, as a family it gets to 5:00PM and the inevitable question is asked.
+Often, as a family, it gets to 5:00PM and the inevitable question is asked.

 **What's for dinner?**